 Our results of operations have fluctuated significantly from period to period in the past and are likely to continue to do so in the future.
-We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the progress and timing of expenditures related to our commercial activities associated with NUPLAZID and the extent to which we generate revenue from product sales, our development of pimavanserin in additional indications other than PD Psychosis, our development of trofinetide in Rett Syndrome, the progress and timing of expenditures related to studies pursuant to our post-marketing commitments, and the timing and amount of payments received pursuant to collaborations.
+We anticipate that our quarterly and annual results of operations will be impacted for the foreseeable future by several factors, including the progress and timing of expenditures related to our commercial activities associated with NUPLAZID and the extent to which we generate revenue from product sales, our development of pimavanserin in additional indications other than PD Psychosis, our development of trofinetide and the M1 PAM program, and the progress and timing of expenditures related to studies pursuant to our post-marketing commitments.
 Further, we expect our sales allowances to vary from quarter to quarter due to fluctuations in our Medicare Part D Coverage Gap liability and the volume of purchases eligible for government mandated discounts and rebates, as well as changes in discount percentages that may be impacted by potential future price increases and other factors.
+We cannot predict with certainty what the full impact of COVID-19 pandemic may have on our business, results of operations, financial condition and prospects, including with respect to our financial results for the remainder of fiscal 2020.
 Due to these fluctuations, we believe that the period-to-period comparisons of our operating results are not a good indication of our future performance.

-Comparison of the Three Months Ended September 30, 2019 and 2018
+Comparison of the Three Months Ended June 30, 2020 and 2019